jdabassett/jdabassett/README.md

 ### <img src="https://em-content.zobj.net/thumbs/320/apple/354/books_1f4da.png" width="16px"> *Background*

 Before I became a developer I was a molecular biologist studying how proteins control gene expression.
-As a molecular biologist, most of my time was spent in the lab working directly with DNA, RNA, and proteins.
+As a molecular biologist most of my time was spent in the lab working directly with DNA, RNA, and proteins.
 But often I would bump into a problem that needed some custom software.
 As I learned to develop these small-personal programs, I became more and more drawn to programming and would want to spend the whole day playing around with code.
 Eventually I decided to make the switch and develop full time.
 I want to build tools that will benefit people; just like the tools that I relied on everyday in the lab.

 ---